marcelauliano/Nord_teaching/Assembly.md

 ```

 Another thing I want you to do is to look at the assembly graph.
+We discussed this during the lecture, the assembly graph is the organization level just before the flat linear contigs are outputed to the fasta sequence.
+Have a look at the assembly graph with Bandage (look at this tutorial here if you haven't yet downloaded [Bandage](https://rrwick.github.io/Bandage/).
+Download the file ```mApoSyl1.p_ctg.noseq.gfa.gz``` and open it on Bandage for a general view.

+## VERY GOOD.

-Ok, so now you have some important outputs to look at as soon as an assembly run is done: you have the general statistics, and you have also (I have done it for you!) produced a BUSCO result to have a look at gene completness in the assembled genome.
-With this results in hand, let's answer the following questions:
+Now you have important outputs you should always look at as soon as an assembly run is done: you have the general statistics and you also have a BUSCO result (I have produced it previously) to understand the gene completness in the genome that was just assembled.
+With these results in hand, let's answer the following questions:

   1-) Hifiasm generates two files (p and a).
 Why?
 What do they mean?
+Have a look at the descriptions [here](https://hifiasm.readthedocs.io/en/latest/trio-assembly.html).

-  2-) What are the metrics of the p file, assembly, N50, assembled total bases, number of assembled contigs, largest, smallest.
+  2-) What are the general statistics for your assembled genome ```mApoSyl1.hifiasm.total.p_ctg.stats```: assembly N50, assembled total bases, number of assembled contigs, largest, smallest...

+  3-) What is the BUSCO result for the primary assembly?

+  4-) How does the bandage graph look like?

+  # WELL DONE.
+You just completed the first step of genome assembly!

+  Before we go back to the group, let's now have a look at the small dataset results you generated in Part 1.

-  What are the assembly metrics for these two files?
+  5-) What are the general statistics for the *p_ctg you generated?
+  6-) How many contigs were created in your hifiasm run with the small dataset?
+  7-) During your run you hifiasm also generated a *p_ctg.noseq.gfa output.
+Can you download this an open it on Bandage.
+How does this assembly graph looks like?

-Now gather all these results, let’s go to the larger group and let’s discuss them together!
+Now gather all these results and let’s go back to the larger group and discuss it all together!

-singularity exec --bind /lustre/:/lustre/ /software/tola/images/hifiasm-0.19.5.sif hifiasm -o hifiasm60again --primary -t 1 gbk.HiFiMapped.bam.filtered.60.fasta

-blast: done

-complete genome for asm stats

-purging and merqury:

-before perging:
-file for asmstats,